emirhankarakoc/project-live-auction/README.md

 Introduction video: https://youtu.be/_L2Rda-7xJU?si=Yrr6raoM_5txvsej

 # Real-Time Auction Project
-- This project is developed using a microservices architecture to create a real-time auction platform.
+- This project is create a real-time auction platform.
 Here are the key features of the project:

 ## Technologies:
 - Spring Boot